The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Goldman-Turaev Lie bialgebra

+which depend on the framing $f$.
+We refer to these maps as {\em upgrades} of the Goldman-Turaev operations.
+The Goldman bracket and Turaev cobracket can be easily recovered from the maps $\kappa$, $\mu^f_r$ and $\mu^f_l$.
+The great advantage of working with $\kappa$, $\mu^f_r$ and $\mu^f_l$ is the fact that they are completely defined by their values on generators of $\pi$.
+This is in contrast with the situation of the Goldman bracket and Turaev cobracket.
+Indeed, we are not aware of a convenient to handle generating system for the Goldman Lie algebra.

+All the maps listed above are defined using the notions of intersections and self-intersections of curves.
 We say that two immersed curves in $\Sigma$ are \emph{generic} or \emph{in general position} if their intersections consist of finitely many transverse double points.
 Likewise, an immersed curve is said to be \emph{generic} if its self-intersections consist of a finite number of transverse double points.